By: Jerrica K. Wiley

 I am a unicorn.
 I mean it.
 I am a freaking unicorn.
 Not a rainbow unicorn but a black one.
 Yea.
 I’m a black unicorn.
 Why am I a unicorn?
 Because I am a very rare type of woman, that is, according to this guy I was talking to.
 It was the moment that he asked me for proof.
 The very moment that he called me a liar that I had an epiphany, a revelation, a brain fart, or any other creative niche you could come up with that would apply to the situation; I had it at that very moment.

-I was in the beginnings of a relationship with a guy, a guy whom I had actually really liked and I just felt in my gut that he would be the one because we clicked so well and right away which is unheard of compared to the recent guys that I’d dated.
+I was in the beginnings of a relationship with a guy, a guy whom I had actually really liked and I just felt in my gut that he would be the one, it’s almost like our relationship is a product of dating9.com with no flaws, because we clicked so well and right away which is unheard of compared to the recent guys that I’d dated.
 I am a Christian woman and with that being said, whenever I do anything I always ask God for guidance.

 I always ask Him to lead me down the right path.
 When I had prayed about this particular guy, I felt in my spirit that God wanted me to go ahead and tell him about my vow before things got really serious with us.
 See, when I was fifteen years old I made a vow to God that I would remain a virgin until I was married.
 Here I was at twenty five years old telling this guy that I’m a virgin and his immediate response was, “Show me the proof.”
 So, what was the epiphany?